wallacebrf/Synology-to-TrueNAS/README.md

 Dozzel is a nice Docker Logs aggregation app that allows you to easilly see all docker logs in one spot and i feel it organizes it better than Portainer and other apps.

 This app is available in the `apps --> discover app` page but does need some specific settings set.
-By default this app does not have authentication which for something acecssing docker logs is not a great idea.
-How authenication is setup is documented  <a href="https://dozzle.dev/guide/authentication">Here</a>.
+By default this app does not have authentication which for something accessing docker logs is not a great idea.
+How authentication is setup is documented  <a href="https://dozzle.dev/guide/authentication">Here</a>.

 - go to `system --> shell` and log into sudo with `sudo -i`
 - run the command `docker run -it --rm amir20/dozzle generate --name Admin --password <your_password_here> admin